Skip to main content

 1

-Navigate to Settings → Members in the Web UI.
+Navigate to the Agent list in the Web UI.

 2